When planning an upgrade, the following areas of an implementation must be investigated and addressed.

 sling:Folder should ideally be saved into version control and deployed with the code base or at a minimum backed up as content package.

 To generate asset IDs for existing assets, upgrade the assets when you upgrade your AEM instance to run AEM 6.5.
-This is required to enable the Assets Insights feature.
+This step is required to enable the Assets Insights feature.
 For more details, see Add embed code.

 To upgrade assets, configure the Associate Asset IDs package in the JMX console.
 Depending on the number of assets in the repository,